 Free tutoring is provided to students in most subject areas.
-Students must be registered for a credit course.
-Tutoring is available on a walk-in basis and by appointment.
-For more information contact the tutoring center, F132, extension 539.
+Students must be registered for the course for which they are seeking help.
+Tutoring is available by appointment and on a limited walk-in basis.
+For more information contact the Tutoring Center, F132, extension 539.